HamzaShafiq/harley_davidson_service/README.md

 Usage
 -----
-Clone the [HarleyDavidsonService](https://github.com/attiq/harley_davidson_service) Git repository and get it up and running
+Clone the [Harley Davidson](https://github.com/attiq/harley_davidson_service) Git repository and get it up and running

 Clone this Git repository